MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-latest.md

     > [!NOTE]
     > The user who runs this command must have **db\_owner** permissions on the OrchestratorData database.

-14. After the local agent is successfully installed, go back to your on-premises connector in LCS.
+14. After the local agent is successfully installed, go back to your on-premises connector in Lifecycle Services.
-15. On the **3: Validate setup** tab, select **Message agent** to test for LCS connectivity to your local agent.
+15. On the **3: Validate setup** tab, select **Message agent** to test for Lifecycle Services connectivity to your local agent.
 When a connection is successfully established, you will receive the following message: "Validation complete.
 Agent connection established."

 ### <a name="teardowncredssp"></a>Step 22.
 Tear down CredSSP, if remoting was used